PolySync/oscc/README.md

 Boards
 -----
-The sensor interface and actuator control board schematics and design files are located in the `OSCC/boards/` directory.
+The sensor interface and actuator control board schematics and design files are located in the `boards` directory.
 If you don't have the time or fabrication resources, the boards can be purchased as a kit from the [OSCC website](http://oscc.io).

-Thanks to [Trey German](https://www.PolymorphicLabs.com) and [Macrofab](https://macrofab.com/) for help designing the boards and getting the boards made.
+Thanks to [Trey German](https://www.polymorphiclabs.com) and [Macrofab](https://macrofab.com/) for help designing the boards and getting the boards made.